alpenglow-io/io.alpenglow.artoo/README.md

  . it was a company looking for *OOParts*, out-of-place artifacts, in one of my favourite manga comics, Spriggan.

 In order to build with tests, `MAVEN_OPTS` set to `--enable-preview` is needed.

+## Destructable

+An attempt to implement tuples with just generics, pretty long and exhausting.